 Consisting of three primary phases – Exploration, Deep Dive and Application – The Method is used to gather evidence on the behaviour change approaches that are most likely to work.

-While a wide range of organisations use specific research services featured in The Method (e.g., Rapid Reviews), to date few organisations have explored the full potential of The Method in addressing complex health challenges.
+While a wide range of organisations use specific research services within The Method (e.g., Rapid Reviews), to date, very few organisations have explored the full potential of The Method in addressing complex health challenges.